dymodi/dymodi.github.io/index.md

 **Recent News**

 * Aug.
+2025: Paper on human behavior sensing accepted by ACM CIKM.
+* Aug.
 2025: Project on "Leveraging Satellite Signals for Ubiquitous Mobile Wireless Sensing" funded by NSF CISE NeTS CSR with $400,000!
 Thanks NSF for the award!
-* June 2025: Two papers accepted by ACM MobiCom.
+* June 2025: Two papers (UAV Trajectory Generation and Human Behavior Sensing)  accepted by ACM MobiCom.
 * June 2025: Host four high school students for the [UTD CS Research Program for HS Students](https://k12.utdallas.edu/research/).
 Welcome to the group!
 * May 2025: Workshop proposal of SpatialConnect on SIGSPATIAL accepted!
 See you in Minneapolis!
 * May 2025: Paper on human activity recognition with LLMs accepted by ACM SIGKDD.